 LAMINGTON NATIONAL PARK TOURS

-The best time to visit Morans Falls, in my opinion, is between 3 pm and 6 pm for sunset.
+The best time to visit, in my opinion, is between 3 pm and 6 pm for sunset.
 This is the time which I visited and due to its west-facing position, you’ll get to witness incredible colors fill the valley as the sun sets over nearby mountain ranges.

-If you are planning to spend an entire day exploring Lamington National Park, I recommend pre-packing a lunch and plenty of drinking water before heading up the mountain.
+If you are planning to spend an entire day exploring Lamington National Park, I recommend pre-packing a lunch and bringing your reusable water bottle before heading up the mountain.
 There is only one cafe which is O’Reilly’s Mountain Cafe, though their menu can be quite expensive if you’re on a tight budget.

 RELATED ARTICLE → 3 DAY GOLD COAST ITINERARY